SamsonOvbi/Angular8-router/README.md

-# Angular8-router-login
+# Angular8-router
-Login and navigate to one of 7 main pages
+Navigate to one of the tabs and view contents